 A fresh catch of black scabbardfish from the deep coastal waters of Madeira.
 This morsel of bait still in the teeth of a dead fish makes for uncomfortable viewing.
 Even in the fishmonger’s sink, the fight appears to go on.

 The awards reception was held in April at The Mall Galleries in London.
 My school custard photo was the one that progressed furthest – reaching the very last round in the “Food in Action” category of the awards.

-Thanks must go to Jane Gilmore, Tim Edwards and the poor scabbardfish of Madeira for starring in my almost-award-winning work.
+Thanks must go to Jane Gilmore, Tim Edwards and the unlucky scabbardfish of Madeira for starring in these amazingly successful images.